wg-osr/walkerga.github.io/class/sp_sandcursed.md

 You can cure yourself of poison, disease, curse, or a day of hunger by filling one inventory slot with permanent sand.

 ## Ululate
 Your ululations carry far.
 They can be faintly heard across any outdoors location in your hex if you are outside, or anywhere in the dungeon you are in.
-To most, they are just screams, but you can hold complex conversations with other sand-cursed people in such way.
+To most, they are just screams, but you can hold complex conversations with other sand-cursed people in such a way.
 In any case, using this ability triggers an encounter, but, if you are outside, it will also summon a mount for you to ride.

 ## Half-Statue
 You can speak with statues, and also look indistinguishable from one for 1 hour without moving.

 ## Stoneskin
 You gain 1 HP for each inventory slot taken by cursed sand.